Monday, 18 May 2026

 Tuesday, 24 March 2026

-A Splendid Day in London
+A Splendid Day Out in the capital

 I had a good nights sleep in my little hotel room and decided to visit the Wallace Collection in the morning because it currently has a Caravaggio painting on display; Victorious Cupid, on loan from the Gemäldegalerie in Berlin.
 He’s a happy and cheeky looking Cupid, very realistic standing surrounded by discarded symbols of human achievement.
 Excellent.